-- A student must have an indoor, private and quiet location free of distractions. - A student must be alone throughout the examination(s). - ▶ A student cannot write in the same room or location as another student. - ► A student cannot be in a public location: - where others are within speaking distance.

-- where others can walk into the room. - where they can be distracted while taking their examination(s). - ► Children and pets are not allowed in the room. - Only one monitor is permitted. - The computer is plugged in for the duration of the examination(s) to avoid the battery dying and needing to be plugged in. - Earphones, headphones and earbuds are not permitted. - Workstations must be free of textbooks, notes, information or any written material. - ► A student can have scrap paper and pen/pencil to write notes during the examination(s).
-If needed, the proctor may ask the student to show the paper through the webcam. - ▶ A student must not copy any part of the examination(s) to maintain the examination's integrity and adhere to the Academic Integrity Policy. - A cell phone is required in the event the Canadian College of Funeral Service needs to contact the student about a concern. - ▶ The cell phone must have sound on and be turned face down at the workstation. - ▶ In the unlikely event that a student is disconnected from the examination(s) or gets disconnected from Zoom or another virtual platform, the student must contact the Canadian College of Funeral Service immediately.
+- A student must have an indoor, private and quiet location free of distractions. - A student must be alone throughout the examination(s). - A student cannot write in the same room or location as another student. - A student cannot be in a public location: - where others are within speaking distance. - where others can walk into the room. - where they can be distracted while taking their examination(s). - ► Children and pets are not allowed in the room. - Only one monitor is permitted. - The computer is plugged in for the duration of the examination(s) to prevent the battery from dying and requiring recharging. - Earphones, headphones and earbuds are not permitted. - Workstations must be free of textbooks, notes, information, and any other academic materials. - ► A student can have scrap paper and a pen/pencil to write notes during the examination(s).
+If needed, the proctor may ask the student to show the paper on the webcam. - ► A student must not copy any part of the examination(s) to maintain the examination's integrity and adhere to the Academic Integrity Policy. - A cell phone is permitted and required in the event that the Canadian College of Funeral Service needs to contact the student regarding a concern. - ► The cell phone must have sound on and be turned face down at the workstation. - ► A student must check their cell phone and email for any messages received from the Canadian College of Funeral Service during the lunch break and at the end of the examination(s). - ► In the unlikely event that a student is disconnected from the examination(s) or gets disconnected from Zoom or another virtual platform, the student must contact the Canadian College of Funeral Service immediately.